sergi10/ppbl-couse-2/project-303/Zero One Game/README.md

 ## Description

 - This package contains Plutus source code for Zero One Game project.
-- After following **Installation** and **Preparation** steps, open **`Game Instruction.md`** file to know about how this game works and how to play it.
+- After following **Installation** and **Preparation** steps, open **`Game Instruction.md`** file to know, the game logic and how to play it.

 ## Installation

-Once you have Plutus development environment, to compile smart contract follow these instructions:
+Once you have Plutus development environment, to compile the smart contract follow these instructions:

-- Run `nix-shell` inside `plutus-app` folder
+- Run `nix-shell` inside `plutus-app` folder.
-- Change directory to `ppbl-course-02/project-303/Zero One Game`
+- Change directory to `ppbl-course-02/project-303/Zero One Game` folder.
-- Then execute `cabal update` command
+- Then execute `cabal update` command.

 ## Preparation